linode/docs/docs/products/tools/cli/guides/install/index.md

   email: docs@linode.com
 title: "Install and Configure the Linode CLI"
 description: "Learn how to install the Linode CLI on most common operating systems"
-modified: 2022-05-02
+modified: 2022-05-05
 ---

 ## Install the Linode CLI

-The Linode CLI is officially managed through [pip](https://pypi.org/project/pip/), the package installer for Python.
+The [Linode CLI](https://github.com/linode/linode-cli) is officially managed through [pip](https://pypi.org/project/pip/), the package installer for Python.

 1. Open your preferred terminal application.
 For Windows, you can use either Powershell or the command prompt.